CatalogueOfLife/general/API.md

  - taxonId
  - name: Name
- - status: accepted, doubtful, synoym, heterotypicSynonym, homotypicSynonym
+ - status: accepted, provisionally accepted
- - accepted: accepted Taxon in case of synonyms
  - parent: Taxon to establish taxonomic hierarchy.
 Not used for synonyms
  - accordingTo: Reference that describes the taxon concept
  - remarks: taxonomic notes